-The impact measuring surveys of FFE-YE are all longitudinal and the goal is to build databases which can answer the many different questions, in the short as well as in the long term.
-The impact measuring reports may be down-loaded at www.ffe-ye.dk/videncenter.
+The impact measuring surveys of the Danish Foundation for Entrepreneurship - Young Enterprise (FFE-YE) are all longitudinal, and the goal is to build databases which can answer the many different questions, in the short as well as in the long term.
+The impact measuring reports may be downloaded at www.ffe-ye.dk.

-The first results of the impact measurements show that entrepreneurship education has beneficial effects both for the individual and for society.
+The first results of the impact measurements are that entrepreneurship education has beneficial effects both on the individual and on society.
 It is therefore very positive that this year's mapping shows that the spread of entrepreneurship education is increasing, also in areas where there is no tradition for entrepreneurial thinking.